Skip to main content

 Enabling autodetection

-When autodetect is set to true, Digital.ai Deploy selects the appropriate extraction tool based on the artifact’s extension (TAR, ZIP, etc.), optimizing deployments without requiring host-level configuration.
+When autodetect is set to true, Digital.ai Deploy selects the extraction tool based on the artifact’s extension (TAR, ZIP, etc.), optimizing deployments without requiring host-level configuration.

 tip